CAWaterBoardDataCenter/trash-data-dive-2021/README.md

 **Organizer**: Dr. Corey Clatterbuck, California Sea Grant State Fellow, CA State Water Boards - [email me!](mailto:Corey.Clatterbuck@waterboards.ca.gov)

-**Ready to register?**: Register on [Zoom](https://waterboards.zoom.us/meeting/register/tJcpcequqjooG9fOcH59gx3ckXFx4oHMfy7n) by Monday, October 25th.
-All registrants will receive a calendar invite and link to our Zoom meeting room for the 2 days of the event!
+**Ready to register?**: Registration is now closed.
+All registrants were sent confirmation emails with how to join the event.
+If you have any questions, please [email](mailto:Corey.Clatterbuck@waterboards.ca.gov) Corey Clatterbuck.

 ***